 You may be familiar with laser light as a bright red light from a hand-held pointer, or as a surgical instrument.
 These are not the only forms of laser light; in fact, lasers come in a wide range of intensities.
 Technically, laser light is called a "coherent" light.
 This means the light waves of the laser act in concert as a unit, resulting in a concentrated, targeted, powerful beam of light, appropriate for detailed and precise uses.

 LED lights, however, do not act in concert resulting in a more distributed light.
 Technically, LED light is known as "incoherent" light.
 This distribution of LED light, as opposed to the laser's singular focus, results in a gentler, less intense light.
 LED units also offer far more variety in terms of color, intensity and pulse combinations.

 Good to Know

 The use of laser and low-level laser light for therapeutic purposes may be appropriate in certain clinical applications.
 Because of the inherent dangers associated with laser light it is generally only used by trained health professionals.
 For general consumer use, LED light therapy units are a safe and economical alternative.

 Everything we've learned indicates all forms of light are effective.
-Most likely, if you're shopping for a light therapy product to use yourself at home, you'll find an LED product will meet your needs just fine.Go to Comparison Chart > Back to Top >
+Most likely, if you're shopping for a light therapy product to use yourself at home, you'll find an LED product will meet your needs just fine.Go To Products We Recommend > Back to Top >

 Q: One product on the market highlights its use in NASA-funded research.
 Is this kind of thing something to look for?
 Or is it the equivalent of a celebrity endorsement?